Why do my ears feel clogged?

-It's not unusual for people with anxiety to experience ear pain and pressure, especially during a panic attack or when under a lot of stress.
+Some people with severe chronic anxiety or panic disorder may experience ear pain and pressure, especially during a panic attack or when under a lot of stress.
 You may experience this as ear pressure, fullness, pain or even that your ears simply "feel weird."
 You may have a near-constant urge to pop your ears to relieve the pressure, but the ear popping does little to help you feel better.

 Why does this happen?
 The inner ears are very sensitive to changes in fluid and blood supply.
 If your heart is racing and/or your blood pressure is elevated because you feel anxious (and/or you have a heart condition), your ears can be affected very quickly.
 Likewise, elevated stress hormones can alter the delicate balance of fluids in your ear, making them swell.

 Meniere's disease and balance disorders

 People with inner ear conditions, such as Meniere's, may experience what they perceive as "ear fullness" due to an imbalance of ear fluids in the inner ear.
-If this symptom if accompanied by dizziness, tinnitus or hearing loss, you should seek medical help.
+If this symptom if accompanied by dizziness, tinnitus, balance problems or hearing loss, you should seek medical help.